hyharry/small_petsc_test/test_shell_jac/README.md

  - set Vec as ctx in mat shell. directly use solver vec x as jac shell mat when MatCreateShell. an empty FormShellJac is ready to go
  - use a MatCtx derived type, and put base vec as its member. in FormShellJac one needs effort to update base vec
  - use a MatCtx derived type, and put base vec as member. direct init this base vec as solver vec x. no need to update in FormShellJac

+Comments from PETSC developer: direct link ctx with solver vec is dangerous, because we don't know what is running under the hood of petsc. manually set is much safer and will not incur unwanted behavior.